Arteen-M/Wordle-Solver-AI/README.md

 2. The AI scrapes the https://www.wordleunlimited.com/ website to find the necessary information.
       - Some websites don't allow this, but https://www.wordleunlimited.com/ does
       - You can verfiy this on this site: https://www.wordleunlimited.com/robots.txt
 3. There are two programs, AI and Solver.
+      - The AI trains the parameters using https://www.wordleunlimited.com/
+      - The Solver takes manual input for use and testing in https://www.nytimes.com/games/wordle/index.html